MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 # AddressSanitizer Runtime

-The AddressSanitizer runtime library installs replacement functions; interceptors, for common memory allocation and memory manipulation functions.
+The AddressSanitizer runtime library intercepts common memory allocation functions and operations to enable inspection of memory accesses.
 There are a number of different runtime libraries that facilitate this for the various types of executables the compiler may generate.
 The compiler and linker will link the appropriate runtime libraries so long as the /fsanitize=address flag is passed at compile time.
 This default functionality can be overrided with the flag `/nodefaultlib` at link time.
 See the section on [linking](./asan-building.md#Linker) for further detail.

 Below is an inventory of runtime libraries for linking to the Address Sanatizer runtime, where `arch` is either `i386` or `x86_64`.